adicomdotir/my_money_v3/README.md

 # My Money V3

-### (Start version with Java in Android Native, Other version with Kotlin with MVP Pattern in Android Native, Version 2 with simple flutter and Now Version 3 with flutter and Clean Architecture)
+- Begin with a version using Java in Android Native.
+- Create a second version using Kotlin with MVP Pattern in Android Native.
+- Version 2 was a simple flutter version.
+- Now create Version 3 with flutter and Clean Architecture.